Lansinoh Moms' Club

 Power Pumping: How to Increase Your Milk Supply

 There’s growing buzz around the concept of “power pumping.”

 If you are a breastfeeding mom who is regularly using a double electric breast pump, it’s worth understanding what it is so you can decide if it fits into your life.

 The idea behind power pumping is to trick your body into producing more milk by rapidly emptying the breasts.
 It replicates what babies do when they are “cluster feeding” which is when baby is on and off the breast often so as to signal to your body to increase supply.
-It’s not meant to replace your normal pumping routine; rather, it’s designed to enhance your milk supply within an established routine.
+It’s not meant to replace your normal pumping routine; rather, it’s designed to increase your milk supply within an established routine.